AleksanderKol00/network_coverage/README.md

 ## Getting Started
 ### Settings
-To run project required's to add json with settings (template in `settings_template.json`) and add file path to env variable `NETWORK_COVERAGE_SETTINGS`
+To run project required is to add json with settings (template in `settings_template.json`) and add file path to env variable `NETWORK_COVERAGE_SETTINGS`

 ### Installing